oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

   <td><code>OCI_REGION</code></td>
   <td>
     Specifies the OCI Region Identifier to be used for requests and interactive authentication.
-    This is especially important in government or non-OC1 regions to ensure authentication is routed correctly.<br>
+    This allows targeting a specific region for login, which is especially useful when the region differs from the default behavior.<br>
     <i>For example, specifying <code>us-langley-1</code> will direct the login to
     <code>https://login.us-langley-1.oraclegovcloud.com/</code></i>
   </td>